Bafta Film Awards 2023 winners, as they are announced

 BEST ORIGINAL SCORE

-All Quiet on the Western Front – Volker Bertelmann
+All Quiet on the Western Front – Volker Bertelmann (WINNER)

 Babylon – Justin Hurwitz